 Daniel Fontaine

-After obtaining his political science degree from the University of Manitoba, Fontaine went on to complete the Media Writing and Public Relations certificate program at Langara College.
-He was appointed to the Board of Directors for Douglas College and served on the BC College of Psychologists.
-He formerly served as the President for the Canadian Association for Long-Term Care and was a board director for SafeCare BC.
+He currently serves on the national Board of Directors for Hockey Canada.
+He was previously appointed to the Board of Directors for Douglas College and the BC College of Psychologists.
+He formerly served as the President for the Canadian Association for Long-Term Care (CALTC).

 In March 2022 Fontaine was inducted into Canada’s Marketing, PR, Advertising and Communications Hall of Fame.
 In 2012 Fontaine was awarded the Queen’s Diamond Jubilee Medal for public service.
 He remains an active volunteer with the New Westminster Minor Hockey Association (NWMHA).
 In 2016 the NWMHA presented him with the Volunteer of the Year award.